-Complaints about the Chief Executive Officer (CEO) or a trustee of DSAT, should be addressed to the Chair of Trust via the DSAT head office.
+Complaints that involve the Trust Executive or Central Team should be addressed to the CEO by email; aadair@dsat.education.
 Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
 You can also ask a third-party organisation for example like the Citizens Advice to help you.